Logo

 int netsnmp_inject_handler_before (netsnmp_handler_registration *reginfo, netsnmp_mib_handler *handler, const char *before_what)

-inject a new handler into the calling chain of the handlers definedy by the netsnmp_handler_registration pointer.
+Injects handler into the calling chain of handlers.

 int netsnmp_inject_handler (netsnmp_handler_registration *reginfo, netsnmp_mib_handler *handler)

-inject a new handler into the calling chain of the handlers definedy by the netsnmp_handler_registration pointer.
+Injects handler into the calling chain of handlers.

 NETSNMP_INLINE int netsnmp_call_handler (netsnmp_mib_handler *next_handler, netsnmp_handler_registration *reginfo, netsnmp_agent_request_info *reqinfo, netsnmp_request_info *requests)